Tooth decay is one of the most common dental problems—and if left untreated, it can lead to pain, infection, or even tooth loss.

 Prices can vary depending on the dentist, the complexity of the filling, and the materials used.

-How much is covered depends on your health insurance type, the materials used, and your insurance provider.
+How much is covered depends on your type of health insurance, the materials used, and your insurance provider.

 Let’s break it down.